cal-cs184-student/sp22-project-webpages-cvachha/proj1/README.md

 Here we can see how different combinations of level and pixel sampling change the clarity and image quality.

-In conclusion, I learned about different sampling methods and rasterizing functions.
+In conclusion, I learned about rasterization, different sampling methods, and rasterizing functions.